awslabs/service-workbench-on-aws/main/end-to-end-tests/README.md

 * A configured EC2 workspace
 * A configured Sagemaker workspace

 Once you've confirmed that you have the items above setup, you can create a `cypress.dev.json` and a `cypress.local.json` file with the configurations needed for your tests.
 You can use `cypress.json` as a template for your new configuration files.
+An example file is included as `cypress.local.example.json`

 The **baseUrl** for `cypress.local.json` should be `http://localhost:3000` while the **baseUrl** for `cypress.dev.json` should be the cloudfront url for your Galileo instance.
 Something like `https://abcd1234.cloudfront.net`

 Example of what the other variable values could be is shown below.

 ![projects](./instruction-assets/projects.png)
-**projectId**: GalCrossAccount2Project
+**projectId**: GalCrossAccountProject

 ![workspaces](./instruction-assets/workspaces.png)
 **sagemaker-workspaceTypeName:** sagemaker-notebook-instances

 **ec2-workspaceTypeName:** ec2-linux-instance

 ![workspace-configuration](./instruction-assets/workspace-configuration.png)